 Yes, teamwork is essential in most modern business environments, but in your profession, being capable of working with others is particularly important.

-You will need to work closely with your own and other department members professionally and diplomatically.
+You’ll need to work closely with your own and other department members professionally and diplomatically.
 You may also be required to lead a team and coordinate with colleagues, clients, board members and different department heads on a range of payroll matters.

-As a payroll administrator, you should cultivate a mixture of skills to distinguish you as an asset to individual organisations and even one of the top accounting firms.
+As a payroll administrator, you should cultivate a mixture of skills to distinguish you as an asset to individual organizations and even one of the top accounting firms.
 Of course, through experience and lifelong learning, you can gradually develop and refine these skills, which will help you excel in this position!

 What other skills do you think are important to perform well in this role?
 Let us know in the comments section below!